-A student's academic standing at Centenary University is determined by his/her academic performance.
-Student's academic standing is reviewed at the end of each semester.
-To maintain good academic standing, the student's cumulative grade point average (GPA) of at least 2.0 (Including a 2.000 in the major field).
-A student whose cumulative grade point average, and whose major cumulative grade point average during their senior year, falls below the minimum required for good academic standing is noted as being on "academic probation."
-A student on "academic probation" will have his/her records evaluated by the Academic Review Board (ARB) and, at the discretion of the ARB, may be given either a probationary semester in which to raise his/her cumulative grade point average to the level required for good academic standing, or dismissed from the University.
+Any student who is reinstated after successfully appealing academic dismissal, has one additional semester on academic probation to earn a cumulative GPA of 2.0.
+If the student does not achieve the required 2.0 GPA, the student is issued a final dismissal with no further appeal.

 A student who is given a probationary semester is restricted to a maximum of four classes during his/her semester of probation.
 All decisions regarding academic probation are based on a student's cumulative grade point average (not that of the current or past semester).
 All decisions regarding reduced course loads, continuance on probationary semester, dismissals, and any exceptions in general to the academic policy of the University are the province of the ARB.
 A student who is on a probationary semester and who fails to raise his/her cumulative grade point average to the level required for good academic standing after one semester of probation will be considered for dismissal.
-Students who are on a probationary semester are not eligible to participate in campus activities - i.e., clubs, student government, Greek organizations, interscholastic sports, etc. Students who are on a probationary semester can continue to use their financial assistance if they qualify as determined through the Office of Financial Aid.
-"Academic Probation" is noted on a student's transcript.
+Students who are on a probationary semester are not eligible to participate in campus activities - i.e., clubs, student government, Greek organizations, interscholastic sports, etc. Students who are on a probationary semester can continue to use their financial assistance if they qualify as determined through the Office of Financial Aid. "